Menu Icon

 • Gestational trophoblastic disease, a rare condition in which cancerous or non-cancerous tumor cells are present with a normal or abnormal pregnancy

 A septic miscarriage (septic abortion) describes a miscarriage accompanied by a uterine infection.
-This type of miscarriage will present with a fever in addition to cramping and vaginal bleeding.xxvi This is a surgical emergency and represents a pregnancy that is not viable.
+This type of miscarriage will present with a fever in addition to cramping and vaginal bleeding.xxvi A septic miscarriage is a surgical emergency and represents a pregnancy that is not viable.

-It is also possible for a miscarriage to have no symptoms at all.
-This is clinically known as a missed miscarriage or missed abortion.
-Patients may only become aware that they have miscarried during an ultrasound examination performed at a routine prenatal appointment.xxvii In one study of 17 870 patients, around 3 percent of those presenting for routine screening ultrasound at 10-13 weeks’ gestation had an asymptomatic non-viable pregnancy (missed abortion).xxviii
+Miscarriages can also occur with no symptoms at all.
+This scenario is clinically known as a missed miscarriage or missed abortion.
+Patients may only become aware that they have miscarried during an ultrasound examination performed at a routine prenatal appointment.xxvii In one study of 17,870 patients, around 3 percent of individuals presenting for routine screening ultrasound at 10 to 13 weeks’ gestation had an asymptomatic non-viable pregnancy (missed abortion).xxviii

 How do doctors diagnose a miscarriage?

-In general, if a woman is pregnant and bleeding heavily (soaking one to two pads an hour for at least two hours), she should be seen by a doctor for evaluation for a miscarriage.
+In general, if a pregnant person experiences heavy bleeding (soaking one to two pads an hour for at least two hours), they should be seen by a doctor for evaluation for a miscarriage.

 In cases with a clinically confirmed pregnancy, a transvaginal and pelvic ultrasound will be performed as part of routine prenatal care or if miscarriage is suspected.
-Miscarriage is diagnosed based on specific radiologic signs seen on ultrasound, including:
+Miscarriage is diagnosed based on specific radiologic signs seen on ultrasound:

-• Embryonic crown-rump length (overall length of the embryo) of ≥ 7 millimeters and no fetal heartbeat.xxix Fetal heart activity should be seen after 6 weeks’ gestation.
+• An embryonic crown-rump length (CRL; overall length of the embryo) of greater than or equal to 7 millimeters and no fetal heartbeat.xxxi Fetal heart activity should be seen after six weeks’ gestation.

-• No embryo with heartbeat 2 weeks or more after an ultrasound that showed a gestational sac without a yolk sac.
+• No embryo with heartbeat two weeks or more after an ultrasound that showed a gestational sac without a yolk sac

-• No embryo with heartbeat seen 11 days or more after an ultrasound showed a gestational sac with a yolk sac.xxxi
+• No embryo with heartbeat seen 11 days or more after an ultrasound showed a gestational sac with a yolk sacxxxii

-If the ultrasound shows a viable pregnancy but there is a suspicion of miscarriage due to bleeding or pain, a repeat ultrasound can be completed in 7-10 days.
-If a pregnancy is seen on ultrasound outside of the uterus, an ectopic pregnancy is diagnosed.xxxii Ectopic pregnancies are not viable pregnancies and usually require medical or surgical intervention.
+If the ultrasound shows a viable pregnancy but there is a suspicion of miscarriage due to heavy bleeding or pain, a repeat ultrasound can be completed in seven to 10 days.
+If a pregnancy is seen on ultrasound outside of the uterus, an ectopic pregnancy is diagnosed.xxxiv Ectopic pregnancies are not viable pregnancies and usually require medical or surgical intervention.

 The main hormone detected in pregnancy tests is beta-hCG.
 In the evaluation of miscarriage, b-hCG blood tests are performed.
 In early pregnancy, b-hCG level is expected to rise by at least 53 percent every two days, indicating a normally developing pregnancy.
 Thus, serial b-hCG tests every two days or at regular intervals are sometimes performed if there is concern for miscarriage.
 If the b-hCG is not rising as expected, a miscarriage may be suspected.
 If blood hCG has decreased from a previous reading, a successful pregnancy is unlikely.

-In very early pregnancy, serial b-hCG tests are often the only option to confirm a miscarriage because an embryo at this stage is too small to see on ultrasound.
+In very early pregnancy, serial b-hCG tests are often the only option to confirm a miscarriage because an embryo at this stage is too small to see on an ultrasound.
 Later in pregnancy, b-hCG tests may be ordered in combination with an ultrasound to distinguish between a viable or nonviable pregnancy.
-Once a patient’s blood b-hCG level reaches 3000 IU (formerly 1500 IU), an intrauterine pregnancy should be visible on ultrasound.
-This 3000 IU value is known as the “discriminatory zone.”
-If the B-hCG level is above the discriminatory zone and there is no pregnancy in the uterus, there is a concern for ectopic pregnancy.xxxiv
+Once a patient’s blood b-hCG level reaches 3,000 IU (formerly 1,500 IU), an intrauterine pregnancy should be visible on ultrasound.
+This 3,000 IU value is known as the “discriminatory zone.”
+If the B-hCG level is above the discriminatory zone and there is no pregnancy in the uterus, there is a concern for ectopic pregnancy.xxxvi

 After a miscarriage is diagnosed, hCG levels are usually checked weekly and trended to zero.
-This helps to ensure there is no remaining fetal and pregnancy tissue left in the uterus.
-The time for beta-hCG to return to zero following a miscarriage is variable and can take between 7-60 days.xxxv
+This monitoring helps to ensure there is no remaining fetal and pregnancy tissue left in the uterus.
+The time for beta-hCG to return to zero following a miscarriage is variable and can take between seven to 60 days.xxxvii

 What are the treatment options for a miscarriage?